"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Important!

 Before using the medicine Formoterol you should consult your doctor.
-This manual is for informational purposes only.
+This instruction is intended for informational purposes only.

 Name: